mealie-recipes/mealie/docs/docs/documentation/getting-started/authentication/oidc.md

 2. Configure redirect URI

-    The only redirect URI that is needed is `http(s)://DOMAIN:PORT/login`
+    The redirect URI(s) that are needed:

+    1. `http(s)://DOMAIN:PORT/login`
+    2. `https(s)://DOMAIN:PORT/login?direct=1`
+        1. This URI is only required if your IdP supports [RP-Initiated Logout](https://openid.net/specs/openid-connect-rpinitiated-1_0.html) such as Keycloak.
+You may also be able to combine this into the previous URI by using a wildcard: `http(s)://DOMAIN:PORT/login*`

-    The redirect URI should include any URL that Mealie is accessible from.
+    The redirect URI(s) should include any URL that Mealie is accessible from.
 Some examples include

         http://localhost:9091/login
         https://mealie.example.com/login